 Keep your offer simple and easy to understand.
 Don’t ala carte anything, and give them one or two offers only.
 We came up with a single child program, multi-child program, and a family option.
 We had several families with two children, and we would take the kids together, shoot some together, and some alone of each child.

 Don’t think small on this.
 If you are approaching private schools, you can step up your pricing a bit.
-Traditional school pictures at a public school can range anywhere from $10 to $75 or more, so a $75 package at a private school is acceptable.
+Traditional school pictures at a public school can range anywhere from $10 to $75 or more.
+Therefore, a $75 package at a private school is acceptable.
 As long as you provide something that the public schools can’t get!

 Chances are you are already thinking of a school or two in your area.
 Head online and do a little more research and add to your list.
-Again, if your target is 10 schools a year, it shouldn’t be too difficult to find them in a fairly good seized community.
+Again, if your target is 10 schools a year, it shouldn’t be too difficult to find them in a fairly large sized community.

 Keep Them Happy

-Remember, this is a very customized, very hands on type of business.
+Remember, this is a very customized, very hands-on type of business.
 Because you are working with a private community, keep the administration and head of school happy the entire way through.
-Work with the parents and solve any problems immediately.
+Work with parents and solve any problem immediately.
 Go above and beyond to keep them happy.

 Once you have the parents’ names and contact information for making final delivery, also remember to follow up as well.
 Because they’ve purchased from you once, they have a greater chance of buying more in the future.
 Do they want a family portrait around the holidays?
 Maybe purchase holiday cards?

-And by keeping them happy, they will also remember you when you go back into the school for your next session.
-Even thought they might not buy twice per year, if they had a great experience, they will become your fan club.
+By keeping them happy, they will also remember you when you go back to their school for your next session.
+Even though they might not buy twice a year, if they had a great experience, they will become your fan club.
 They’ll talk up the experience to parents that didn’t participate before, and easily convince people to take advantage of your program.

-It’s a great way to build up your studio with quality, paying clients.
+It’s a great way to build up your studio with quality, paying clients through a flexible preschool photography program.
 And they’ll be back again and again for years to come.